The short answer

 Aeredium is universal settlement infrastructure: the layer that connects blockchains, banks, stablecoins, real-world assets, and institutional capital in a single attested environment.
 Not another general-purpose L1.
 Not a bridge.
 Not a scaling solution bolted onto Ethereum.
 Something structurally different: a purpose-built trust layer for the kind of financial infrastructure that actually handles institutional-scale value.

 The architecture combines three things that are rarely found together.
 First, multi-cloud TEE validation: every transaction executes inside hardware-secured enclaves on AWS, Azure, and GCP simultaneously.
 No human validator can interfere or front-run.
 Second, protocol-level AES-256-GCM encryption across a five-layer privacy architecture, providing verifiable confidentiality without trusted setup.
-Third, 10-chain interoperability without bridges or wrapped tokens, using Kima Network's TSS-based settlement layer built directly into the Aeredium execution environment.
+Third, intended 10-chain interoperability without bridges or wrapped tokens, using Kima Network's TSS-based settlement layer as it is migrated into the Aeredium execution environment.

 How this guide is sourced

-Everything in this guide is drawn from primary sources.
+Everything in this guide is drawn from primary sources first.
 Architecture claims trace to white paper v3.7 (May 2026).
-Tokenomics are documented in white paper v3.7 (May 2026).
+Tokenomics are documented in tokenomics v3.9 (April 2026).
 AMA statements are attributed separately.
 Blog posts and press releases from the official Aeredium blog are cited inline.
+Third-party coverage is labeled as coverage, not primary proof.
 Where a claim needs independent verification before it can be treated as confirmed, this guide says so.
 See the editorial policy for the full labeling system.

 Aeredium at a glance